Credit risk during Covid 19

 In many cases, it highlights the time lag between the cause (containment) and the effect (possibly negative cash flow) and the better resistance of companies with a high level of liquid current assets (receivables, cash, etc. .).

-At the macroeconomic level, it is likely that the increase in insolvencies will be significant, especially from September 2020.
+At the macroeconomic level, it is likely that the increase in insolvencies will be significant, especially in 2021.

 ConclusionAssessing the creditworthiness of a company in the short and medium term is essential for any effective risk management.